grab/engineering-blog/_posts/2022-01-20-biometrics-authentication.md

 * IdentitySDK - this feature will be moved into an SDK so other teams integrate it via plug and play.
 * Standalone biometrics - biometric authentication is currently tightly coupled with PIN i.e. biometric authentication happens in place of PIN if biometric authentication is set up.
 Therefore, users would never see both PIN and biometric in the same session, which limits our robustness in terms of multi-factor authentication.
 * Integration with DAX and beyond - We plan to enable this feature for all teams who need to use biometric authentication.

+## Join us

+Grab is a leading superapp in Southeast Asia, providing everyday services that matter to consumers.
+More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across over 400 cities in eight countries.

+Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
+If this mission speaks to you, [join our team](https://grab.careers/) today!